Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Windows Settings.md

 Activation is a one-time thing that you won't have to do again.
 We recommend activating Windows because it gives you more customization features and gets rid of the "Activate Windows" watermark in the bottom right corner.

-!!! warning "AtlasOS is not pre-activated"
+!!! warning "Atlas is not pre-activated"
-    AtlasOS is **not** a pre-activated version of Windows.
-If you want to run AtlasOS legally, you need to have your own Windows license.
-Before you buy a Windows 10 Pro license, make sure the seller is real and the key is real, no matter where you buy it.
+    Atlas is **not** a pre-activated version of Windows.
+If you want to run Atlas legally, you need to have your own Windows license.
+Before you buy a Windows (Pro OR Home) license, make sure the seller is trusted and the key is legitimate, no matter where you buy it.

 ## :material-palette-swatch-outline: Colors

 This file will take you to the Windows Settings page for Colors.
-You can change the color and styling of your AtlasOS installation on this page.
+You can change the color and styling of your Atlas installation on this page.

 ## :material-clock-outline: Date & Time

 This file will take you to the Windows Settings Date & Time page.
-On this page, you can change and correct how your AtlasOS installation shows the time and date.
+On this page, you can change and correct how your Atlas installation shows the time and date.

 ## :material-apps: Default Apps